 Women with very large breasts can experience a variety of medical problems caused by their excessive weight and restrict their activites, making it difficult to swim, play sport and exercise.

-The most common of these include back and neck pain, posture problems, skin irritation and rashes under the breasts and bra straps leaving indentations in their shoulders.
+The most common of these medical problems include back and neck pain, posture problems, skin irritation and rashes under the breasts and bra straps leaving indentations in their shoulders.
 Occasionally, overly large breasts can lead to skeletal deformities and breathing problems.

 Breast reduction surgery removes fat, glandular tissue, and skin from the breasts, making smaller, lighter, and better-shaped breasts which are in proportion with the rest of the body.

 It is usually performed after the breasts are fully developed, although Dr Cope occasionally operates on younger patients (less than 18) if it is medically necessary with very large breasts.